Are CPAP machines noisy?

 Although CPAP therapy is not entirely silent, it doesn’t compare to loud snoring

 You and your bed partner should not be kept awake by the noise of your device.
-Most machines have a ramp feature that gradually increases the pressure over 20 to 30 minutes to make falling asleep easier and quieter.
+Most machines have a ramp feature that can be set to gradually increase the pressure up to 45 minutes to make falling asleep easier and quieter.

 Move your CPAP machine